Aryana Sayeed: Early life and education

-Sayeed was born in 1985 in Kabul, Afghanistan.
-She left Afghanistan with her parents when she was 8 years old and lived in Peshawar, Pakistan before briefly settling in Switzerland and then in London, England.
-By the age of 12, she had obtained admission to a music school where she would perform in places with a choir, "Even though it wasn't for long, [...] that definitely made me realize what I wanted to become when I grew older".
-She has said in her interviews.
+Sayeed was born in 1985 in Kabul, Afghanistan to an ethnic Pashtun father and a Persian-speaking mother.
+She left Afghanistan with her parents when she was 8 years old and lived in Islamabad, Pakistan before briefly settling in Switzerland and then in London, England.
+By the age of 12, she had obtained admission to a music school where she would perform in places with a choir.

 Music career

-Sayeed's first single, in 2008, was MashAllah.
-However, her turning point in her career came after her song Afghan Pesarak got released in 2011.
-Aryana Sayeed eventually became a household name in many Afghan homes outside of Afghanistan and was requested to perform at many concerts around the world.
-At the peak of all the sudden success, Aryana decided to go to Afghanistan and perform at concerts inside her fragile home country.
+Sayeed's first single, in 2009, was Mashallah.
+However, the turning point in her career came after her song Afghan Pesarak was released in 2010.
+Aryana Sayeed eventually became a household name in many Afghan homes outside Afghanistan and was requested to perform at many concerts around the world.
+At the peak of all the sudden success, Aryana decided to go to Afghanistan and perform at concerts in her fragile home country.

-Aryana Sayeed rose to fame there with her version of an old classic Afghan song, Gule Seb.
+Aryana rose to fame there with her version of an old classic Afghan song, Gule Seb.
 It was during these initial days in Afghanistan when she filmed her next song Dilam Tang Ast.
-The success of the song resulted in an Award for best song filmed inside Afghanistan at the Ariana Television Awards.
+The success of the song resulted in an Award for best song filmed inside Afghanistan at the Aryana Television Awards.
 It also resulted in a new career as a TV host at one of Afghanistan's leading entertainment channels.
 Her next song Hairanam did reasonably well.
-Sayeed's next big success, Jelwa, was a collaboration with one of the leading singers in the Afghan pop music industry, Jawid Sharif.
-This was the second time they paired up after their initial success, Biya Biya.
-Aryana Sayeed followed this up by an upbeat nationalistic song to encourage the art of sports in her country.
+Aryana followed this up with an upbeat nationalistic song to encourage the art of sports in her country.
 Several singers were signed on to make the song, Afghanistan Afghanistan.

 Sayeed's song Banoo e Atash Nasheen, which describes the pain the women of Afghanistan have faced over years of war and abuse, has won her enormous critical acclaim.
 A large orchestra has contributed to the music of the song and the shooting took place inside Afghanistan.
 Shortly after the song was released, Aryana was asked for an interview by the BBC to explain her reason and meaning behind the song.
 Her next big hit was Anaram Anaram which put Aryana back at the top of the charts in Afghanistan.

 In 2019, Sayeed won the Afghan Icon Award and was named the 2017 Best Female Artist of Afghanistan.
 She also received the title "Voice of Afghanistan" from the Afghanistan National Television and Radio Network.
 Aryana has also received awards for Best Song of the Year, Best Video of the Year, and a Bravery Award.